Monday, September 15, 2025

 if (-not $allRevs -or $allRevs.Count -eq 0) { continue }

-# Find the last revision strictly before the window start (baseline)
+# Baseline: last revision strictly before the window start (or first revision)

 $baselineRev = $allRevs | Where-Object { (Get-Date $_.fields.'System.ChangedDate') -lt $fromDay } | Select-Object -Last 1